sanger/crawler/README.md

 ### Propagating Filtered Positive version changes to MongoDB, MLWH and DART

 On changing the positive filtering version/definition, all unpicked samples stored in MongoDB, MLWH and DART need updating to determine whether they are still filtered positive under the new rules, and can therefore be picked in DART.
-In order to keep the databases in-sync, the update process for all is performed in a single manual migration (update_filtered_positives) which identifies unpicked wells, re-determines their filtered positive value, and updates the databases.
+In order to keep the databases in sync, the update process for all is performed in a single manual migration (update_filtered_positives) which identifies unpicked wells, re-determines their filtered positive value, and updates the databases.

 Usage (inside pipenv shell):